geoserver/geoserver/doc/en/developer/source/cite-test-guide/index.rst

 Requirements:

-- Running the tests requires a linux system with `docker <https://www.docker.com>`_, `docker-compose <https://docs.docker.com/compose/install>`_, and git installed on it.
+- Running the tests requires a Linux system with `docker <https://www.docker.com>`_, `docker-compose <https://docs.docker.com/compose/install>`_, and Git installed on it.

 .. note::